-- Providing support for County employees and their families impacted by the disaster. - Providing information to County employees and their families on available benefits to include assistance with medical insurance claims and access to counseling services. - Providing emergency procedures for purchasing supplies and/or equipment necessary for response and recovery operations in a disaster or emergency situation. - Maintaining detailed financial records of all incident costs accrued during an emergency or disaster. - Coordinating the preparation of reports for state and federal reimbursements for the State and FEMA. - Providing County financial information to state and federal governments for emergency and recovery disaster relief, and future reimbursement. - Coordinating with the elected officials, appointed officials, and department heads on disaster fiscal policy, records, and expenditures. - Collecting damage assessment data of County-owned property for the purposes of coordinating insurance claims, and reporting for FEMA and State documentation. - Providing guidance regarding fund usage during emergencies as needed. - Assuring the appropriate use of budget supplemental as to not hinder emergency needs and expenditures. - Identifying County funding limits recommending state and/or federal assistance. - Following federal procurement procedures for reimbursable expenses.
+- Providing emergency procedures for purchasing supplies and/or equipment necessary for response and recovery operations in the disaster or emergency situation. - Maintaining detailed financial records of all incident costs accrued during an emergency or disaster. - Coordinating the preparation of reports for state and federal reimbursements for the State and FEMA. - Providing County financial information to state and federal governments for emergency and recovery disaster relief, and future reimbursement. - Coordinating with the elected officials, appointed officials, and department heads on disaster fiscal policy, records, and expenditures. - o Collecting damage assessment data of County-owned property for the purposes of coordinating insurance claims, and reporting for FEMA and State documentation. - o Providing guidance regarding fund usage during emergencies as needed. - Assuring the appropriate use of budget supplemental as to not hinder emergency needs and expenditures. - o Identifying County funding limits recommending state and/or federal assistance.